Lily Poulett-Harris: Cricketing career

 Lily's older brother, Henry Vere Poulett-Harris (1865–1933) was a gifted footballer, runner and cricketer, and he eventually represented both Tasmania and Western Australia in first-class cricket in a career spanning the 1883–84 to 1898–1899 seasons.
 (He later owned a Western Australian gold mine.)
 One early news report described him as a "sterling cricketer and footballer" whilst another described him as a "sterling batsman and good field."

 Indeed, his obituary states that he was "one of the outstanding athletes in the State, winning great success as a runner, cricketer and footballer.
 He played cricket for the Wellington Club and was regarded as one of the most graceful batsmen in the State.
 He was a member of the State team when a youth, and toured New Zealand with the Tasmanian team under the captaincy of the late Sir George Davies.
 Later he met with success as a batsman on the mainland.
 He was also a champion footballer and a member of the Cricketers' Football Club, some of his contemporaries being Messrs.
 W. H. Cundy, L. H. Macleod, K. E. Burn, A. Stuart and G. Watt.
 As a runner he defeated many of the recognised champions of his day."
 It was his interest in sport that appears to have spurred Lily on.

 Another influence would have been her father who, in 1882, was elected a trustee of the Southern Tasmanian Cricket Association.
 Furthermore, he encouraged the boys at the high school to compete at sports.

 As her own obituary notice states, Lily "was a great admirer of athletic exercises, firmly believing that it was very necessary to develop the physical as well as the mental part of our nature.
-Cricket had her warm sympathy and support... she was a good horsewoman and cyclist.
-Fear, it is said, was a thing unknown to her."
+Cricket had her warm sympathy and support... she was a good horsewoman and cyclist."

-Lily's cricket aspirations led her to found a cricket team for local women, the Oyster Cove Ladies' Cricket Club, in 1894.
-This was, according to a contemporary news report, the first female cricket club in the Australian colonies.
+Lily's cricket aspirations led her to found a cricket league for local women in 1894.
+The league included the Oyster Cove Ladies' Cricket Club for which she played.
+This league was, according to a contemporary news report, the first female cricket league in the Australian colonies.
 She was unanimously elected captain and "she was remarkably successful in piloting her team to many a victory."
 The other teams that were then established in the league included Atalanta (Hobart Quakers), Heather (Hobart) and North Bruny.
 The following year, Green Ponds, Ranelagh and Huonville would join the competition.
 As well as playing each other, the Ladies' team supported male cricketers by providing luncheons for them and playing music at concerts.
 These were most often held at Kettering's Selby Hall.
 By the December of the following year, the ladies' competition had become well-established, a Hobart sports journalist noting that "[interest in cricket] seems to be growing, and extending to the weaker sex, who often have a quiet match upon a romantic little plateau on the Domain immediately beyond the upper cricket ground."